Get Smart. Stay Informed.

 Lenders usually charge lower interest rates for shorter terms like 15-year loans.
 If you can afford a higher monthly payment, you'll save thousands of dollars over the life of the loan.

-Pay mortgage points.
+Pay discount points.

-A mortgage point is an upfront fee equal to 1% of your total loan amount.
+A discount point is an upfront fee equal to 1% of your total loan amount.
 Each point can usually lower your rate by 0.125% to 0.25%.
 For example, if you're borrowing $300,000, one point costs $3,000.

 Compare mortgage lenders.